rinconraul/DS-User-Guide/user-guide/docs/usecases/README.md

-# DesignSafe Use Case Template
+# DesignSafe Use Cases

+How to contribute to [DesignSafe Use Cases](https://www.designsafe-ci.org/user-guide/usecases/overview/).

 ## A Guide to Adding Your Use Case Project

 ### <a id="fork-repo"></a> 1.
 Fork Repo

-The Principal Investigator (PI) should [Fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) the [DS User Guide repo][DS-User-Guide] to their own account.
+The Principal Investigator (PI) should [Fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) this [DS User Guide repo][DS-User-Guide] to their own account.
 If prompted, select an organziation to create the fork.

 | fork the repo |
 | - |